SV-ROS/intro_to_ros/README.md

 Also type HELP in a terminal connected to the port to get the built in command help info.

-USB Seria API doc - https://tinyurl.com/Neato-Programmers-Manual
+USB Serial API doc - https://tinyurl.com/Neato-Programmers-Manual

 Other usefull info on the Lidar